Kalebu/Learn-Python-by-Building-100-Projects/README.md

 	6. An App for messaging and sharing files over localhost
 	7. An app to Simulate the Monty Hal Problem Probabilities
 7. CLIs and Automation
-	1. Build a tool to remove duplicates files
+	1. A tool to remove duplicates files
+	2. A Python based website Blocker
+	3. A
 8. Data Science and Data Visualization
 	1.
 9. Embedded Applications